Tax Lien Investing: Double-Digit Returns – But Is This Investment Right for You?

 The average property tax rate for single-family homes in the largest city of each U.S. state hovers around 1.5%.
 The average American household spends $2,149 on property taxes for their homes each year, according to the U.S. Census Bureau.

 The county in which the property is located typically collects property tax.
 If the owner of the property fails to pay the tax, the amount of the tax becomes a lien against the property.

 A lien against the property, however, does not help county and local governments pay for the services and benefits they have promised to their citizens.
 The county needs the money now to fulfill its budget obligations.
 The government doesn’t take IOUs!

 While the process differs across the country, local governments are authorized to collect unpaid taxes by selling a tax lien certificate or a tax deed at a public auction.
 About half of the 50 states sell tax lien certificates.
 The other half sells tax lien deeds or redeemable deeds.
 The latter is a hybrid between a certificate and deed.
 Some states sell both tax liens and tax deeds.

 There are important differences between the two.
 Typically you’d buy a tax lien certificate because you want interest.
 If the homeowner does not redeem it, you might get the property.
 With a tax deed, you’re buying the property outright.

 One is not better than the other.
-Each has advantages depending on your investing objectives.
+Each has advantages depending on your investment objectives.
 Each has its own set of rules, and research is necessary.
 Of course, you can do both simultaneously.

 This article will focus on tax liens and leave tax deeds for another time.